- Oslob Cebu Travel Requirements during COVID-19 Community Quarantine

 There are many ways to get around Oslob resorts and attractions.
 There are resorts, hotels, and tour companies that offer car rental services.
+Just make sure you have the requirements to rent a car in the Philippines.
 You can also explore on foot since some of the attractions are not accessible by car and are just a short distance away from each other.

 But the best way to go around Oslob, Cebu is to hop on a habal-habal (motorbike), which is a popular mode of public transportation in many Philippine provinces.
 A habal-habal is a single motorbike with two planks of wood attached to each side.

 It’s an authentic way to see and experience provincial life in Oslob, Cebu, and surely a must-do when you visit!

 Where to Stay in Oslob

 Oslob, Cebu may be small but thanks to the increasing influx of travelers coming from all over the world, there are many options for hotels, hostels, and even guesthouses to choose from.
 Here are some of the best in Oslob depending on your budget and preferences.

 If you’re to Oslob for a relaxing retreat, these luxury hotels will simply do the trick!

 It’s one of the best modern-looking but still quite romantic hotels in Oslob, Cebu.
 It’s perfect for couples and friends looking for tranquillity and relaxation.
 The spacious air-conditioned rooms are painted white with tasteful rustic furnishings: four-poster king-size bed, sofa, and a private bathroom.

 The best parts are the large, open windows and balconies that look out to the sea.
 The in-house Cliff Top Bar and Restaurant serves international cuisine and local favorites.
 Guests can also enjoy the private pool and the snorkeling and diving activities the hotel offers.